tbook-dev/incentive-layer-docs/README.md

 1. Provides functionalities for identity verification.
 A user can create an incentive passport by connecting with TON wallet.&#x20;
 2. &#x20;Users can attest their activities and profiles from multiple blockchains and web2 services(X, Meta etc.) through Incentive Passport.&#x20;
 3. &#x20;Users should get access to their incentive passport in the TBook TMA.
-They can manage and view their TON Builder Scores on the TBook Incentive Passport TMA.
+They can manage and view their TON WISE Scores on the TBook Incentive Passport TMA.

-#### **2 TON Builder Score Engine**
+#### **2 TON WISE Score Engine**

-1. TON Builder Score is an indicator of: activeness, holdings and coinage, engagement, multi-chain wealth and social impact.&#x20;
+1. TON WISE Score is an indicator of: activeness, holdings and coinage, engagement, multi-chain wealth and social impact.&#x20;
 2. Handles the calculation of users’ TON Builder Scores and user ranking.&#x20;
-3. Each time a user attests certain data, TON Builder Score Engine will update the TOP users if there's any changes in the leaderboard.
+3. Each time a user attests certain data, TON WISE Score Engine will update the TOP users if there's any changes in the leaderboard.
 The update will be in the manner of a priority queue.

 #### **3 Leaderboard**

-1. The user interface that provides the ranking of users' TON Builder Score.
+1. The user interface that provides the ranking of users' TON WISE Score.
 Leaderboard provides a UI with the high ranking individuals.&#x20;
-2. Users can open TON Builder Score Leaderboard in his own incentive passport TMA.
+2. Users can open TON WISE Score Leaderboard in his own incentive passport TMA.

 ### 3.2 User Interface Design